 Crucially, it has a very good font identifier tool that lets you drag and drop an image right into it then scan it for fonts.
 It’s very slick and accurate, offering you multiple typefaces that best match the one you entered, letting you purchase them right away.
 If you’re lucky, you may even get them for free.

 To make it easier to select the font that best mirrors the one in your image(s), FontSquirrel shows your selection as you scroll down the results, so you can compare with ease.

 If FontSquirrel couldn’t identify a proper match for you, try asking for help on the forum, which has a dedicated “Font identification” section.

-Next up is WhatFontIs.
-It’s a great tool to identify fonts but one that you’ll need to register for if you want to enjoy everything it has to offer.
-With the web app, just upload the image that has the font you want to identify and click continue.
+WhatFontIs is a great tool to identify fonts, although it shows quite a few ads.
+With the web app, just upload the image that has the font you wish to identify and click “Next Step.”

 3. Fontspring Matcherator

 Fontspring Matcherator works similarly to other font identifiers online.
 Simply upload your image, then crop the letters of interest and allow the program to do its job.

 You can easily purchase the font you’ve identified from Font Matcherator simply by clicking on the version you prefer.
 The website also lets you search for fonts using keywords and more.
 You can filter by Font Styles, Tags, Languages, and many other aspects.
 If you’re looking for the newest fonts in the house, you can browse the “Fresh and Hot” list and get up to speed with what’s trending.